KAMA (AM): Univision ownership

+Grupo Radio Centro

-In 2016, Univision Radio exited El Paso by selling its stations to affiliates of Mexican radio broadcaster Grupo Radio Centro for $2 million, with GRC taking over operations via LMA on November 8.
+In 2016, Univision Radio exited El Paso radio market.
+It sold its stations to affiliates of Mexican radio broadcaster Grupo Radio Centro for $2 million, with GRC taking over operations via local marketing agreement (LMA) on November 8.
 Rafael Márquez, a United States citizen, owns 75 percent of the licensee, 97.5 Licensee TX, LLC, with the remainder being owned by Grupo Radio Centro TX, LLC.

-As November 1, 2022, Pro Radio LLC took over the local programming and marketing agreement from Grupo Radio Centro TX.

-In December 2024 97.5 Licensee TX, LLC. entered into an LMA with Big Bend Broadcasting for the translator K224FC-FM 92.7 MHz. and began to simulcast the holiday programming on KAMA-AM.
-On January 3, 2025 KAMA-AM removed the holiday programming and started broadcasting a Spanish AC format.
+On November 1, 2022, Pro Radio LLC took over the local programming and marketing agreement from Grupo Radio Centro TX.
+In December 2024, 97.5 Licensee TX, LLC, entered into an LMA with Big Bend Broadcasting for an FM translator.
+It took control of K224FC at 92.7 MHz and began to simulcast the programming on KAMA 750 AM.

+On January 3, 2025, KAMA 750 AM and 92.7 FM started broadcasting a new format, combining syndicated hot talk programs with Spanish-language hot adult contemporary music.

+On March 1, 2026, the station switched to an English-language contemporary hit radio format as it assumed the programming of XHTO-FM and rebranded as Mix 92.7, emphasizing the FM translator in its branding.
+The last song played as a Spanish-language radio station was "Todo Cambió" by Mexican pop band "Camila", leading to the end of its long-time Spanish-language broadcasting history.
+And while the first song played on the radio station's current name, "Mix 92.7" was "I Just Might" by Bruno Mars.